| Prince Edward Island has some of the world's most beautiful

 cultures to the 1700s when "St. Pierre du Nord" was

+a large Acadian settlement.
 The Island with it's gently rolling landscape

 is a cyclist's paradise.
 The